Torri Huske: 2022–2023 fall collegiate season

-In Stanford’s first suited meet of the year Stanford traveled to Greensboro, North Carolina for The NC State/GAC Invite which was held from November 17th-19th.
-In finals on day one of the competition Huske began the meet by swimming the leadoff leg of the 4x50y freestyle relay.
-She posted a time of 21.54 for Stanford’s winning relay which finished in 1:25.09.
-Huske’s time and the team’s time were faster than the NCAA A standard, and qualified both Huske and team for the NCAA Championship meet.
-In addition, Stanford’s time in the relay was the fastest time in the NCAA for the fall season.
-In Huske’s second finals swim of the day she posted a time of 1:53.37 in the 200y individual medley while winning and posting the falls fastest time in the event.
-With just the men’s 200y individual medley in between her first two races, and swimming on less that twenty minutes rest, Huske swam her third finals event of the day finishing second in the 50y freestyle with an NCAA A qualifying time of 21.63.
-Huske capped off her first day of finals, by swimming a 49.38 split in the butterfly leg on Stanford’s winning 4x100y medley relay which posted a time of 3:26.97.
-Stanford’s time in the relay earned it another NCAA A cut.
-On the second day of the competition, Huske led off finals by swimming the backstroke leg of the 4x50y medley relay with a time of 23.82.
-Stanford placed second in the event, again earning and NCAA A cut with an overall time of 1:34.37.
+On the second day of the Greensboro, North Carolina NC State/GAC Invite competition, which was held from November 17–19, Huske led off finals by swimming the backstroke leg of the 4x50y medley relay with a time of 23.82.
+Stanford placed second in the event, earning an NCAA A cut with an overall time of 1:34.37.
 Later in the second day of finals Huske swam won the 100y butterfly with a time of 49.25.
 This time not only earned her another NCAA A cut, but it was also the fastest fall time in the NCAA, and fastest time in history in a non-NCAA Championship meet.
-In her last finals race of the second day, Huske swam the leadoff leg of the 4x200y relay with a time of 1:44.25 as Stanford finished first with an overall time of 1:45.38.
-Again, Stanford’s performance in this event was the top fall time in the NCAA and it earned Stanford an A cut in the NCAA Championship meet while Huske earned a B cut in the individual 200 freestyle of the NCAA Championship meet.
+Huske earned a B cut in the individual 200 freestyle of the NCAA Championship meet.
 On the third and last day of finals, Huske first race was the 100y freestyle where she won the event, while again posting an NCAA top fall time of 46.85, and earning yet another NCAA A cut.